carinafish/carinafish/README.md

 - 👋 Hi, I’m @carinafish, PhD Candidate researching marine heatwaves, ocean acidification, and the organic & inorganic geochemistry of deep sea corals.
 - 👀 I’m interested in ocean justice and more broadly environmental justice.
-- 🌱 I’m currently learning queer of color critique, Black geographies, base R ways of how to iterate in R (heyyyyy apply family).
+- 🌱 I’m currently learning queer of color critique, Black geographies, python, and base R ways of how to iterate in R.
 - 💞️ I’m looking to collaborate on projects on/around engaged scholarship, Black Pacific Studies, and deep sea mining.
 - 📫 How to reach me: carinafish.com/about.html#contact